-The latencies shown assume the memory access hits in the Level 1 Data Cache.
+The latencies shown assume the memory access hits in the Level 1 Data Cache and represent the maximum latency to load all the vector registers written by the instruction.
 Compared to standard loads, an extra cycle is required to forward results to FP/ASIMD pipelines.